menglu-auyong/experiment/README.md

 # experiment
 This is test environment in 10.1.x branch.
-This is updated on 11th October
+This is updated on 11th October.
+Adjusted again at 1629.